 The occurrence of obstructive sleep apnea has some possible causes.
 In children, it is most commonly associated with an enlarged lymphatic tissue located on the upper wall of the pharyngeal tonsils and in the transitional part between the oral cavity and the oesophagus (pharyngeal tonsil and tonsils).

 Lymphatic tissue in the nasal cavity can also be increased.
-Other conditions that lead to obstruction of the upper respiratory tract during sleep are much rarer and are present in children with facial and nasal abnormalities (e.g., Down’s syndrome, small lower jaw, etc.).
+Other conditions that lead to obstruction of the upper respiratory tract during sleep are much rarer and are present in kids with facial and nasal abnormalities (e.g., Down’s syndrome, small lower jaw, etc.).

-Treatment of SOSA
+Treatment of OSAS

-If there is no improvement after the tonsillectomy, the oxygen is given to the child through the nose at night.
-It has a very good effect on some children, but this type of treatment is useful especially for adult, obese patients.
+If there is no improvement after the tonsillectomy, the oxygen is given to the kid through the nose at night.
+It has a very good effect on some of them, but this type of treatment is useful especially for adult, obese patients.